Trendyol/ios-architecture-decision-logs/adr/0024-smoke-tests-maintainance-required.md

 ## Decision

 Covering all elements inside the smoke tests is required when new element is added or change is made.
+Adding smoke tests is required when new page is created.

 ## Consequences